ben-gee723/use-context-hook/README.md

  - `functions` - the functions also stored in an object

 ### Example: in `exampleStores.jsx`
- - After the calling of the hook, both the Context-Element and the store will be exported as name exports
+ - After the calling of the hook, both the Context-Element and the store will be exported as named exports

 ```jsx
 const [CounterContext, counterStore] = useMyContext({